beastbytes/wizard/README.md

   - repeat one or more steps on a form as many times as needed
 - Plot Branching Navigation (PBN)
   - allows the form to decide which path to take depending on a user's response
-- Step stepTimeout
+- Step Timeout
-  - steps can have a stepTimeout to ensure a user responds within a given time
+  - steps can have a timeout to ensure a user responds within a given time
 - Save/Restore
   - save partially completed forms; restore and continue from that point
 - Event driven